adambard/learnxinyminutes-docs/kdb+.html.markdown

 // Basic Operators and Datatypes  //
 ////////////////////////////////////

-/ We have integers, which are 8 byte by default
+/ We have integers, which are 8-byte by default
 3 / => 3

-/ And floats, also 8 byte as standard.
+/ And floats, also 8-byte as standard.
 Trailing f distinguishes from int 3.0 / => 3f

 / 4 byte numerical types can also be specified with trailing chars